dattali18/Learning-CUDA/04_cuda_threads/README.md

 Now we will see the CUDA implementation of the matrix multiplication algorithm.
 We will use an optimization technique called `tiling` to achieve better performance.

 > [!NOTE]
-> The entire code for the matrix multiplication is in the `04.02.matrix_multiplication` folder, see [here](/04_cuda_threads/04.02_matMul/matMul.cu).
+> The entire code for the matrix multiplication is in the `04.02_matMul` folder, see [here](/04_cuda_threads/04.02_matMul/matMul.cu).

 In order to understand the code we will first start be explaining the `tiling` technique.

 #### Tiling

-The idea behind tiling is to break the matrix into smaller submatrices and calculate the result for each submatrix.
+The idea behind tiling is to break the matrix into smaller sub-matrices and calculate the result for each sub-matrix.
 This is a very common optimization technique in matrix multiplication algorithms.

 Here is a simple example to illustrate the idea:

-Given two matrices $A$ and $B$ of size $4 \times 4$ and $4 \times 4$, we can break them into smaller submatrices of size $2 \times 2$ and calculate the result for each submatrix.
+Given two matrices $A$ and $B$ of size $4 \times 4$ and $4 \times 4$, we can break them into smaller sub-matrices of size $2 \times 2$ and calculate the result for each sub-matrix.

 Here is an example: